Introduction

 4. Hepatocellular carcinoma of HBV

-common type primary liver cancer.
-Chronic HBV infection is a major risk factor
+IS the most common type primary liver cancer.
+Chronic HBV infection is a major risk factor for the development of hepatocellular.

 How transmission hepatitis b virus